HTML-Earth/P5/ml-agents-0.11.0/project/Implementation_options.md

 - Time passing without debris in shovel (Implemented without regards to shovel)
 - Drive into walls (Implemented)
 - Drive over debris
-- Drop debris outside of dropzone
+- Drop debris outside of dropzone (Implemented)
 - Debris rolls out of dropzone (Implemented)
     - High enough penalty so it's not worth to put it back in and repeat
-- Debris fell out of shovel and not in dropzone

 ## Other simulation implementation
 - Reset simulation if robot is flipped